 - A significant sense of loss may lead to depression.
 It may also result in an identity crisis, behavioral problems or conflict in the relationship with others, and alcoholism.

-- Studies have found that loneliness and depression in the elderly can lead to cognitive disabilities.
+- Studies have found that loneliness and depression in some individualscan lead to cognitive disabilities.

 - It is also observed that the empty nester feelings are high in homemaker women than in career women.